 Many agents lack confidence when it comes to selling Commercial Lines.
 They speak fluent Personal Lines, and rely on a client base of family, friends, neighbors, and community members, all who need Personal Lines coverage.
 Great!
 Nothing wrong with that.
 Or is there?
-Did you know 1 in 7 Homeowners is also a Business owner?
+Did you know 1 in 7 Homeowners are also a Business owner?
 If the agent owns the client’s Personal Lines, but is not insuring the business, someone else is.
 It’s not just a missed opportunity to gain share of wallet with current clients, bringing the agency more revenues and increased retention.
 It’s also a protective measure against the competitive pressures of other agents seeking to steal the clients’ Personal Lines business away.

 You can download the first lesson for FREE to check it out for yourself